-Table \ref{tab:sota-fer} summarizes the performance reported in the recent literature using datasets different from the e-CK+ used in this work.
-Although these results and the ones of evTransFER cannot be directly compared due to the different nature of the datasets, data preprocessing, and spacial-resolution, we can observe that our proposal evTransFER (TIE + CNN trained for FR and fine-tuned + LSTM) outperforms all existing methods (with an accuracy of 93.6\%).
-We recall we used the e-CK+ dataset with a spatial resolution of 346x260.
-In the literature, two works report results using a similar dataset: ANN+ResNet-18 \cite{barchid2024spikingfer} reports a 92.0\% on the DVS-CK+ (spatial resolution of 200x200 pixels) and EST+CNN+LSTM \cite{verschae2023eventgesturefer} reports a 89.1\% on the e-CK+ (spatial resolution of 640x480 pixels).
-We note that \cite{barchid2024spikingfer} preprocesses the faces by aligning and cropping them, which can help improve the results, while in \cite{verschae2023eventgesturefer} the authors show that using a higher resolution sensor improves the results (results are only presented for 640x480 for face expression recognition with sequence learning but this holds for other problems).
-In our case, we use a smaller resolution of 346x260 for e-CK+ than \cite{verschae2023eventgesturefer}, and we do not align nor crop the faces using landmarks as done in \cite{barchid2024spikingfer}.
-Additionally, this spatial resolution allows us to provide an expected performance baseline for future works with real event-based facial expression samples from a DAVIS346 camera.
+Table~\ref{tab:sota-fer} summarizes performance reported in recent literature using datasets other than e-CK+ employed here.
+Although a direct comparison between these results and evTransFER is not feasible because of dataset differences and preprocessing, our proposal evTransFER (TIE + CNN trained for FR and fine-tuned + LSTM) outperforms existing methods with 93.6\% accuracy.
+We use the e-CK+ dataset with 346x260 spatial resolution.
+Two studies report results using similar datasets: ANN+ResNet-18 \cite{barchid2024spikingfer} achieves 92.0\% on DVS-CK+ (200x200 pixels), and EST+CNN+LSTM \cite{verschae2023eventgesturefer} reports 89.1\% on e-CK+ (640x480 pixels). \cite{barchid2024spikingfer} preprocesses faces by aligning and cropping them to enhance performance, whereas \cite{verschae2023eventgesturefer} shows that higher-resolution sensors improve outcomes (results shown at 640x480 for face expression recognition with sequence learning).
+We use reduced resolution of 346x260 for e-CK+ compared to \cite{verschae2023eventgesturefer}, without adjusting images through face alignment or cropping as in \cite{barchid2024spikingfer}.